Adding New Categories in Object Detection Using Few-Shot Copy-Paste: Method

-It is hard to imitate all viewpoints, especially in large outdoor scenarios.
-But we find a simple way which only use several camera viewpoints and reach high accuracy in real scenarios.
-We refer the method proposed in NERFIES \cite{Park_2021_ICCV}, using main camera viewpoint and several nearly main camera viewpoints to take objects pictures, ignoring those rare seen viewpoints.
+Imitating all possible viewpoints, particularly in large outdoor scenarios, can be challenging.
+However, we found a simple solution that achieves high accuracy in real-world settings.
+We adopted the approach from NERFIES \cite{Park_2021_ICCV}, using the main camera viewpoint along with several slightly offset viewpoints to capture images of objects, while ignoring rare or extreme viewpoints.